 When appropriate upon receipt of notice, the Title IX Coordinator will cause a prompt, fair and impartial process to be initiated, commencing with an investigation which may lead to the imposition of sanctions upon an individual found responsible, based upon a preponderance of evidence.
-Preponderance of evidence means it is more likely than not that the incident occurred.
-Procedures detailing the investigation and resolution processes of the university, revised 09/3/2021, are outlined in the section NMSU Policy, ARP 3.25, below.
+(Preponderance of evidence means that the hearing officer believes it is more likely than not that the incident occurred.
+The preponderance of the evidence standard is first applied during the investigative process when the Office of Institutional Equity investigates the complaint.)
+Procedures detailing the investigation and resolution processes of the university (as of 08/14/2020) are outlined in the section NMSU Policy, ARP 3.25, below.
 The Title IX Coordinator is ultimately responsible to assure in all cases that the discriminatory conduct is brought to an end, the university acts to reasonably prevent its recurrence and the effects on the victim and the community are remedied.
 The Title IX Coordinator is also responsible to assure that training is conducted annually in order to protect the safety of all students and employees and promote accountability.
 Training will focus on sexual misconduct, domestic violence, dating violence, sexual assault, stalking, sexual harassment, retaliation and other behaviors that can be forms of sex or gender discrimination covered by Title IX and the Clery Act.
-Training will help those decision-makers in the process to protect the safety of complainants and to promote accountability for those who commit offenses.
+Training will help those decisionmakers in the process to protect the safety of complainants and to promote accountability for those who commit offenses.